ForgeShell Documentation

 forge assist

-Responds to general questions like:
+Responds to real-time on-call questions like:

-• Functions as a terminal-native prompt engineer
+• Functions as a terminal-native prompt engineer for ops teams

-🔧 Command Builder
+πŸ”§ Command Builder

 forge build ssh # or forge build <tool>